The most beloved roadside attraction in America?

 There are multiple spots to enjoy a bite to eat, whether you want a fresh milkshake, bison burger or cup of coffee, still priced at a nickel a cup.
 Don’t blink, or you’ll miss the nicely tucked away traveler’s chapel.
 Art galleries boast huge collections of Western art, illustrations and vintage photography.
 The array of shops sell everything from the toiletries you might normally expect in a drug store to western wear, souvenirs and books.
 Outdoors in the Wall Drug “backyard,” travel-weary children can burn off some energy playing in the water features or climbing atop the giant jackalope.

 “Once [people] are here, we’d like to not disappoint them.
-There’s plenty to do and see,” says Rick.
+There’s plenty to do and see,” said Rick.
 “Wall Drug is a fun stop … We want our customers to have an enjoyable stop, to be entertained, to enjoy the food in our restaurants and the many things to do and see here in Wall Drug.”

 As Rick prepares to hand the reigns over to the fourth generation of Husteads, one thing is for sure: If trends continue, this “most loved roadside attraction” will only grow bigger and better with time.